MUSIC LESSONS OVERVIEW

 We have found that for younger children (4-8 years old – sometimes up to 10 years), it is important that they receive parental support and involvement in the first year or two.
 This is usually crucial for a child beginner to have success playing a new instrument.
 This means sitting with the child at home and helping them practice, or at least getting them started with practice at home and checking back to help if and when they get stuck.
 Because of the technical nature of playing an instrument, young children are usually unable to effectively practice by themselves without help in the beginning.
 Even parents with no musical background can help their child practice by sitting in on a lesson to get familiar with materials, or they can observe the tail end of a lesson.

-We offer unlimited make up lessons for our enrolled students.
-Our only requirement is a 24 hour advance notice (we can make an exception if your child is sick) and we are happy to reschedule their class.
+We offer six make up lessons for our enrolled students.
+Lessons should be cancelled with a 24-hour advance notice (we can make an exception if your child is sick) and we are happy to reschedule their class.

 We offer free bi-annual recitals in only the highest quality, top notch local performance auditoriums and venues with excellent acoustics.
-Our traditional recital in Santa Monica features a vintage Steinway Grand Piano for students to perform on.
+Our traditional recital in Santa Monica features a Steinway Grand Piano, as well as the Glendale Public Library Main Auditorium.

 We offer lessons in the greater Los Angeles area to students from the age of 2-adult.
 We currently have students that are preschool age, and also students who are in their 70’s and 80’s taking lessons with us.